gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 1. All partition images of the profile types that you want to switch to must present in either:
 - `(SD card)/wz_flash-helper/restore/stock` or
 - `(SD card)/wz_flash-helper/restore/openipc`
-2. All partition images must come with their md5sum file in `<partition image>.md5sum` format.
+2. All partition images must come with their sha256sum file in `<partition image>.sha256sum` format.

 **Note:**
 - `restore_partitions` option must be disabled like the above configurations.
 If both `restore_partitions` and `switch_profile`are enabled, both operations would not be executed.
-- All partition images are verified with their md5sum files before switch_profile operation starts, no need to worry a currupted partition image.
+- All partition images are verified with their sha256sum files before switch_profile operation starts, no need to worry a corrupted partition image.
 - During switch profile operation, both the blue LED and the red LED would be blinking.